Financial Services - Reporting season wrap

 - We summarise our key takeaways from the Insurance and Diversified Financials reporting season.

-Diversified Financials – Small to mid caps
+Diversified Financials – Small caps – TYR the positive surprise

 Sector order of preference